buildbuddy-io/buildbuddy/README.md

 Our [documentation](https://github.com/buildbuddy-io/buildbuddy/blob/master/docs/introduction.md) gives you a full look at how to set up and configure BuildBuddy.

 # Questions?
 If you have any questions, join the [BuildBuddy Slack channel](https://slack.buildbuddy.io) or e-mail us at [hello@buildbuddy.io](mailto:hello@buildbuddy.io).
-We’d love to chat!
+Weâd love to chat!

 # Features